La Voce Strumentale

 In Fall 2019 La Voce Strumentale presented at the Moscow Zaryadye Hall Händel’s oratorio Il trionfo del Tempo e del Disinganno, featuring Julia Lezhneva in the role of Piacere, followed by appereances at the BEMUS Festival in Belgrade and at the Festival Eurasia in Ekaterinburg.

-Further plans were stopped by the coronavirus, but the ensemble should return on the stage of the Zaryadye Hall soon, presenting a Bach & Sons program.
-In 2021, La Voce Strumentale will be guest of a.o. the Berliner Philharmonie, the Dubrovnik and Sion Festival, and the Thuringer Bachwochen, while the debut at the Internationale Magdeburger Telemann-Festtage has been postponed in 2022.
+Further plans were stopped by the coronavirus pandemic, and the ensemble returned on the stage of the Zaryadye Hall in November 2020.
+In 2021 La Voce Strumentale will be guest of a.o. the Berliner Philharmonie, the Dubrovnik and Sion Festival, and the Thüringer Bachwochen, while the debut at the Internationale Magdeburger Telemann-Festtage has been postponed in 2022.

 The ensemble released two CD’s under the French label naïve: Vivaldi's Four Seasons (2015) and Bach in Black (2017).
-Future releases include Songs & Poems, with contemporary music for Baroque instruments composed by Sergey Akhunov under the Spanish-German label Glossa.
+Future releases include Songs & Poems, with contemporary music for period instruments composed by Sergey Akhunov under the label Glossa.